 However unlike term loans, having your credit card balances pushing up against your granted credit limit has a negative impact on your credit score.

-Having said that, credit cards can still be used as a positive signal that you are able to borrow money and be a good credit risk.
+However, having credit cards in your name shows that you are able to borrow money and be a good credit risk.

 Making Credit Cards Work for You